matloff/TidyverseSkeptic/README.md

 considered part of the Tidyverse.
 I'll go into detail below, but first, why does it matter?

-The answer is that, in the many people I've interacted with regarding Tidy, often the first reaaon they cite for liking Tidy is the ease with which one can code nice graphics.
+The answer is that, among the many people I've interacted with regarding Tidy, often the first reaaon they cite for liking Tidy is the ease with which one can code nice graphics.
 I fully agree that **ggplot2** is excellent -- but that's not the Tidyverse.
 My point, then, is they are